Table of Contents

 This allows melodies to be quantized when needed but also decorated with non-chord or non-scale tones.
 Such splashes of non-tonal color might just be applied to unaccented transition notes that are generally sparse and short lived but the choice is up to you.

 An important feature of Melody Sequencer is its ability to perform step recording.
-This allows you to input melodies by playing them at your own pace on a small external MIDI keyboard (such as the Arturia Keystep).
+This allows you to input melodies by playing them at your own pace on a small external MIDI keyboard (such as the ever popular Arturia Keystep).

 Providing that the Melody Sequencer and linked Rhythm Sequencer(s) are patched up to create sound then a click on the Melody Sequencer’s MONITOR button will enable you to listen to what you are playing.